-TCS at Rs 2,600: Buy the fear?
-Expert calls it a 'million dollar question', sees opportunity in Vedanta, Nalco - BusinessToday
+TCS shares near Rs 2,650: Buy the fear?
+Expert calls it a 'million dollar question'; sees opportunity in Vedanta, Nalco - BusinessToday

 Despite the sharp fall, Sharma believes the correction could present a staggered accumulation opportunity for long-term investors.

 "Considering the current scenario, these are the times one should look at the best of the best when they are beaten down heavily.
 When the stock was at Rs 4,500, most of us were bullish on the story and willing to buy it.
-It is now available at around Rs 2,600.
+It is now available at a much corrected price.
 So, these are the times we should gradually accumulate the stock, keeping a long-term view of at least one-and-a-half to two years.
 We could see a reversal coming in," Sharma said.

 "A good amount of money can be made from such opportunities because these stocks do not underperform the markets for a very long time.
 Such opportunities generally do not come by very frequently," he added.